kobare/techietuts2022/_posts/ruby/2022-03-13-refactoring-ruby-code-example-1.markdown

 {% endhighlight %}

-NB: (start_date..end_date).include?(date) could work too but cover is much better performance-wise since it only instanciates the two endpoints as opposed to the former which will instanciates all the objects within that range.
+NB: (start_date..end_date).include?(date) could work too but the cover method is much better performance-wise since it only instanciates the two endpoints as opposed to the former which will instanciate all the objects within that range.

 <br>
 5 .
 Improve the readability

 Public methods should be very clear.
-Suppose we want to expose the method below via an API, this not easily readable:
+Suppose we want to expose the method below as an API, this is not easily readable:

 {% highlight ruby %}
   def total_sales_within_date_range